schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ### Setting the bit corresponding to a composite number

 Next we need to find a way to set a specific bit by index. `LBlockBitIndex` tells us the bit we need to set, but how do we actually set a bit based on that index?
 In numeric terms each bit n represents 2<sup>n</sup>.
-Therefore 2<sup>LBlockBitIndex</sup>, but we dont' actually need to calculate a power of 2, we can use bit shifting.
+Therefore 2<sup>LBlockBitIndex</sup>, but we don't actually need to calculate a power of 2, we can use bit shifting.
 The `shl` method in Delphi shifts bits left.
 For instance if we start with 10000<sub>2</sub> and shift 2 left we'd get 1000000<sub>2</sub>.
 Using `1 shl LBlockBitIndex` we will shift the value by the number of bits.
 At first glance this looks OK, but what size is the `1` constant used in that expression?
 Its unlikely to be 64-bit, which means that shifts over the size of the `1` constant will give us incorrect results.
 To ensure that we shift for a 64-bit unsigned buffer value we can make it explicit by casting `UInt64(1) shl LBlockBitIndex`

 **Watch out!**  Don't assume the sizes of declared constants either used in expressions or declared with a const statement.
 If you need a specific size, make it explicit
 {: .notice--warning}